C. J. Massingale: 2012: NBL

 On September 9, 2012, Massingale signed with the Adelaide 36ers as an import for the 2012–13 NBL season.
 He was released by the 36ers on December 5, 2012.
 In 10 games, he averaged 4.1 points per game.

 2013–2014: Return to SEABL

 Massingale returned to the Knox Raiders for the 2013 SEABL season and averaged 22.2 points, 5.5 rebounds and 2.4 assists in 24 games.
 He moved to the Brisbane Spartans for the 2014 season.

-2015–present: Queensland
+2015–2022: Queensland

 In 2015, Massingale joined the Northside Wizards of the Queensland Basketball League (QBL).
 In 14 games for the Wizards, he averaged 15.4 points, 3.3 rebounds and 1.7 assists per game.

 Between 2017 and 2019, Massingale played for the Sunshine Coast Phoenix in the QBL.

 Massingale played for the Southern Districts Spartans during the 2021 NBL1 North season.
 He returned to the Northside Wizards for the 2022 NBL1 North season.

 Personal life

-Massingale and his wife, Leilani, have a daughter named Cydney.
+Massingale and his wife, Leilani, have a daughter named Cydney and a son named Kingston.
 In 2014, he became an Australian citizen and now currently works in coaching the next generation of "NC Basketballers".